d2si-oss/ooso/README.md

         public abstract String reduce(List<ObjectInfoSimple> batch);
     }
     ```
-    The `reduce` method receives a list of `ObjectInfoSimple` instances, which encapsulate information about the objects to be reduced .
+    The `reduce` method receives a list of `ObjectInfoSimple` instances, which encapsulate information about the objects to be reduced.
     In order to get a reader from an  `ObjectInfoSimple` instance, you can do something like this:
     ```java
     public String reduce(List<ObjectInfoSimple> batch) {